 6. Dissimilarity between words expressed using cosine similarity will have values significantly higher than 0.5

-7. Which one of the following are keyword Normalization techniques
+7. Which one of the following are keyword Normalization techniques in NLP

 b.
 Part of Speech